 I finally started loving and accepting myself for who I truly am.
 Biggest game-changer ever right there!

 I’m the first to admit, it hasn’t all been smooth sailing.
-I’ve had to deal with some career setbacks but I’m in there moving my life forward.
+I’ve had to deal with some career and relationship setbacks but I’m in there moving my life forward.

 The truth is shit still happens even when you love yourself.

 Thankfully loving and accepting yourself gives you a better foundation to cope with the hard stuff that life throws at you.

 How about you?
 Are you ready to stop listening to everyone else’s opinion of you and listen to your own amazing inner voice?
 Who’s with me?